 In this recipe for Caramel Apple Cheesecake Bars, a classic fall flavor pairing — caramel and apples — comes together as a decadent caramel apple topping for a classic creamy cheesecake with a crisp graham cracker crust.

 Best of all, these easy cheesecake bars are a great make-ahead dessert, since they’ll need to set in the refrigerator to become firm.
 I like to make the bars and the caramel apple topping ahead of time, store them in the fridge, and then spoon the topping onto the bars just before serving.

-- Quick to Prepare.
-Making the crust, mixing the easy cheesecake filling, and sauteing the apple topping while the cheesecake bakes takes less than 40 minutes.
+- Quick to prepare.
+Making the crust, mixing the easy cheesecake filling, and sauteing the apple topping while it bakes takes less than 40 minutes.

-- Make Ahead.
-These cheesecake bars are a perfect dessert when you want to do all the work ahead of time.
+- Make-ahead friendly.
+These bars are a perfect dessert when you want to do all the work ahead of time.
 Prepare everything a day or two before you plan to serve them, and all you’ll need to do is cut the bars and spoon the topping over them.

 - Graham crackers: Cheesecake purists say there’s no other crust option besides a graham-cracker crust.
 The store-brand graham crackers can be pricey, so the generic version is just fine to use in this recipe.

 - Cream cheese: Cream cheese comes in full-fat or low-fat versions.
 Just like in my recipe for easy no-bake cheesecake, I recommend using the full-fat version for a richer flavor and creamier texture.